 Medical assistants may also be the people who work with patients in medical clinics.
 In some cases, they will be the person a patient will see.
 They may take your vitals and direct patients into their exam rooms where the doctor will see them.

 A medical office assistant does not do any medical duties.
 Instead, he or she will usually perform administrative tasks related specifically to the healthcare industry such as insurance billing and coding.

 What is the Job Outlook for a Medical Assistant and Medical Office Specialist?

-According to the Bureau of Labor Statistics, the role of a medical assistant is expected to grow by 29% by 2026.
-They expect for nearly 200,000 new roles to be created as medical centers cater to the needs of an ever growing, and aging population.
+According to the Bureau of Labor Statistics, as of April 2019, the role of a medical assistant is expected to grow by 29% by 2026.
+They expect nearly 200,000 new roles to be created as medical centers cater to the needs of an ever-growing, and aging population.

 While there is no specific data from the BLS for a medical office specialist, one can likely assume that their specialist knowledge will also be sorely needed in the coming years.
 As more practices open, so will the need for medical office specialists.